jda447/Orinoco/README.md

-Project 4 - E-Commerce, JavaScript (frontend)
+:computer: **Project 4 - E-Commerce, JavaScript (frontend)**

-Orinoco
+:camera: **Orinoco**

-You will need to have Node and `npm` installed locally on your machine.
+Create the frontend for an e-Commerce website selling vintage cameras using JavaScript.
+Connect with the backend API to interact with the DOM utlising CRUD operations, URLSearchParams and LocalStorage.
+30 minute presentation, discussion and debrief required to pass.

-Clone this repo & run the server with `node server`.
+:link: You will need to have Node and `npm` installed locally on your machine.
+Clone this repo & run the frontend server with `node server`.